 Removing existing contract volumes and revenue before calculation of reference prices leads to higher reference prices for the remaining unsold capacity.

 Does this create an undue distortion between existing capacity holders and parties buying capacity in the future ?
+Needs elaboration for all mods apart from L

 The average prices hide that all prices in CWD model exhibit a range – existing contract prices cover a range too (info not publicly available)